BlondelCoatArmsGuernseyFiefFlad EagleCrossCrownBlondelSmallHammer Branden Normandy OldGuernseyFlag CoinGuernsey

 The title of Count of Anjou changed hands many times through inheritance, marriage, and conquest.
 It eventually became tied to the royal families of England and France.
 In the English line, it transitioned into the title of Duke of Anjou.
 In France, after various political changes including the French Revolution and the fall of the monarchy, and noble titles were abolished in France, though some are still used as courtesy titles without legal recognition.
 The Feudal Title of Anjou is only claimed and used by the Seigneur of Fief Blondel.

 Today, there is no official or legal successor to any noble title of Count of Anjou in France as French law has banned the use of titles.
 However feudal title of Count or Comte of Anjou has been claimed by the Seigneur of Fief Thomas Blondel who holds license to a legal territory in the ancient recognized lands in Anjou where titles and styles are explicity allowed by feudal law.
-However, in both France and other countries, some former noble titles such as King or Duke are still used as part of family heritage.
+However, in both France and other countries, some former noble family titles such as King or Duke are still used as part of family name or heritage.
 Therefore, while someone may claim the title as part of historical or familial tradition in France, it does not come with any official status or authority.

 Evolution of Fief de Thomas Blondel from Fief du Cotentin: